astralsc/nodebrawl-proxy/README.md

 ## Requirements
 * [NodeJS](https://nodejs.org/)
-* Brain

 ## Setting up
 1. Download/clone a repository
 2. Type in console `npm install`
-3. `node index`
+3. `node .`

-* Now you can connect to any Brawl Stars server.
-You need only write some Login logic
+* Now you can redirect the client to this proxy and analyze the client and server packets in real time.

 * You can type your own proxy port and server port in `config.json`